Send the link below via email or IMCopy

 WID: IERP Learning Outcomes

-IERP in the context of your discipline:
+IERP in the context of a discipline:

-Critically evaluate sources [in your discipline] (IERP2)
+Critically evaluate sources [in a discipline] (IERP2)

 Understand the concept of intellectual property and practice academic honesty (IERP4)